UoA-CARES/hpc-client/docs/docker.md

 This allows a single image to be reused for many experiments.

+!!! info "Data Paths Should Be Configurable"

+    Do not hard-code dataset paths.

+    Use environment variables or command-line arguments to specify where data is saved and stored.

+    Configure all output paths to point to:

+    ```text
+    /workspace/output
+    ```

+    inside of the Docker container.

 ### Save Outputs Explicitly

 Anything you want to keep must be written to: